 OB/GYN Associates of Holland is a group practice of seven board-certified physicians.
-We also have a new physician joining our practice in 2021.
+We also had a new board-eligible physician join our practice in 2021.
 Her name is Rachael Fizer, DO.
 Our medical team also includes two certified nurse practitioners and a certified nurse midwife.
 We have four offices from which to serve you, conveniently located in North Holland, South Holland, Grand Haven, and South Haven.